AWCXV/MUFusion/README.md

 The training informaiton (number of samples, batch size etc.) can be changed in the "args_fusion.py"

 To create your own dataset and compare algorithms in the same environment, this [code](https://github.com/AWCXV/MUFusion/blob/main/ir_vis/IV_patches/Generating_patches.py) will be helpful.
-- The training datasets are available [here](https://drive.google.com/drive/folders/1Tf6wwgGhRE7X8g4pLVFAXBdSZdXfgogJ?usp=share_link).
+- The complete training patches will be available [here](https://drive.google.com/drive/folders/1Tf6wwgGhRE7X8g4pLVFAXBdSZdXfgogJ?usp=share_link).

 ## Environment
 - Python 3.7.3